selvataas/selvataas/README.md

 -->

-### About  Me

-I aim to work in the fields of information technologies, Big Data and Business Analytics.
-Among my future goals, I want to work & on projects on data-driven artificial intelligence.
-In-depth knowledge of data visualization libraries such as Matplotlib, Seaborn.
-I experienced designing data models using relational databases like PostgreSQL, Oracle and non-relational databases like MongoDB.
+### Data Science & Machine Learning Enthusiast
+I'm working as a Software developer on Hiyellab - Arge.
+I love to work on projects on data-driven artificial intelligence.

 - 🌍 I'm based in Sivas
 - ✉️ You can contact me at selvatasxx@gmail.com
 - 🚀 I'm currently working on Hiyellab - ARGE
+- 🌱 I’m currently learning Deep Learning